 - Eating for optimal satisfaction and satiety

-This broad application makes mindful eating a powerful tool for developing a healthier, happier relationship with food.
+This broad application makes mindful eating a powerful tool for developing a more balanced, joyful relationship with food.

 How does mindful eating help solve eating issues?

-For example, whenever you notice that you feel like eating and pause to ask the question, “Am I hungry?”, you are able to observe your thoughts and choose how you will respond.
+For example, whenever you notice that you feel like eating and pause to ask the question, “Am I hungry?“, you’re able to observe your thoughts and choose how you will respond.
 Instead of reacting mindlessly, mindfulness gives you response-ability.
-That is how mindful eating empowers you to finally break old automatic or habitual chain reactions and discover options that work better for you.
+That’s how mindful eating empowers you to finally break old automatic or habitual chain reactions and discover options that work better for you.

 How is Am I Hungry? different?

 Why do I eat?
-Or in other words, what is driving my eating cycle at any given time?
+What is driving my eating cycle at any given time?

 When do I feel like eating?
-When do I think about eating?
+When do I think about food?
 When do I decide to eat?

 What do I eat?
 What do I choose from all the available options?

 How do I eat?
-How, specifically, do I get the food I’ve chosen into my body?
+Specifically, how do I get the food I’ve chosen into my body?

 How much do I eat?
-How much fuel do I consume?
+In other words, when do I stop?

 Where do I invest the energy I’ve consumed?
 Do I use it to practice self- care for my body, mind, heart, and spirit?